 Tom slowly glanced upwards until their eyes met.
 He gulped.

-In this worksheet, you can practise writing in a way that shows readers what your characters are like without telling them directly.
+In this activity, you can practise writing in a way that shows readers what your characters are like without telling them directly.